syncfusion-content/xamarin-docs/Xamarin/TreeView/Checkbox.md

 N> In recursive mode, the parent nodes checkbox state or `IsChecked` property value is updated only in UI interaction.

+N> When CheckBoxMode is enabled, then the `ItemTapped` and `ItemDoubleTapped` event will not be triggered in SfTreeView, since the CheckBox will handle the touch interaction and only the `NodeChecked` event is triggered.

 ## Get or Set Checked Items

 ### Get or Set Checked Items in Bound Mode